 So how can a father better embody the essence of paternity than Adam did?
 How can a father be made more in the image of God the Father than by imitating Him in the way that Adam did, namely, by being the first principle of the entire human race?
-Well, if we look at the ideal of paternity, which is embodied in God the Father, we see that God the Father is the principle of God the Son in a purely spiritual way by generating the Son exclusively through the use of his intellect, and then generates the rest of the human family and His family the Catholic Church through the use of His intellect and His will.
+Well, if we look at the ideal of paternity, which is embodied in God the Father, we see that God the Father is the principle of God the Son in a purely spiritual way by generating the Son exclusively through the use of His intellect, and then generates the rest of the human family and His family the Catholic Church through the use of His intellect and His will.
 Joseph also resembles and embodies God the Father’s paternity in this way, because Joseph — being ever-virgin as Mary was ever-virgin — raised and educated Christ within his true marriage with Mary, and thus reared Christ into manhood without the use of his body in the generative act — that is to say, in a purely spiritual way.
 One could even say that Joseph was the principle of Christ’s existence in His humanity not only because he reared the Christ Child into manhood, but also because — as every man naturally does in marriage when he proposes to his bride-to-be — Joseph initiated his virginal marriage with Mary since it was Joseph’s prerogative as man to be the fitting candidate for Mary to wed.
 This was initiated by Joseph when he and the men of the House of David cast lots to see who would be the husband of Mary, and as a result Joseph’s rod not only miraculously bloomed, but even the Holy Spirit in the form of a dove landed on that same rod of his to indicate that Joseph above all other men was set aside by God to be wedded to Mary.
 Hence, Joseph was the first principle for the marriage in which Jesus was conceived inside, the marriage being a necessary pre-requisite or principle for the existence of the humanity of Christ, and by being the principle of the existence of Christ in this way, Saint Joseph like God the Father is the principle of the existence of God the Son in His humanity without the use of his body in the generative act — in other words, in a spiritual way — just as God the Father is the principle of God the Son in a spiritual way, since God the Father, being pure spirit, has no body.
 Since Adam was not the father of Christ, while Joseph was, Joseph surpasses Adam not only in this most excellent way of being the principle of the existence of the Son of God, but also in the way that Adam is said by Saint Thomas Aquinas to be the principle of the entire human family; for Joseph, by being the father of Jesus Christ, also was the principle of the existence of the entire Mystical Body of Christ, of every single member of Christianity — of the entire family of God.
-Thus Joseph was the first principle of the existence of the New Creation in Christ at the beginning of the New Testament in Matthew’s Gospel, as Adam was the first principle of the existence of the First Creation at the beginning of the Old Testament in the book of Genesis.
-To answer the question that was originally proposed at the start of this article, the reason that Saint Joseph’s title of Image of God the Father is the most excellent, sublime, and eminent is because he embodies or possesses the essence of God the Father’s paternity better than every single human father — from natural fathers, to priests, to bishops, even to the Pope himself — including Adam, for the precise reason that Saint Joseph is the first principle of the Son of God and of His entire Mystical Body the One, Holy, Catholic, and Apostolic Family of God, as God the Father is; in other words, Saint Joseph is the Image of God the Father because he is the real father of Christ and because he is our real father — as God the Father is our real father.
+Thus, Joseph was the first principle of the existence of the New Creation in Christ at the beginning of the New Testament in Matthew’s Gospel, as Adam was the first principle of the existence of the First Creation at the beginning of the Old Testament in the book of Genesis.
+To answer the question that was originally proposed at the start of this article, the reason that Saint Joseph’s title of Image of God the Father is the most excellent, sublime, and eminent of all the titles used to refer to him is because he embodies or possesses the essence of God the Father’s paternity better than every single human father — from natural fathers, to priests, to bishops, even to the Pope himself — including Adam, for the precise reason that Saint Joseph is the first principle of the Son of God and of His entire Mystical Body the One, Holy, Catholic, and Apostolic Family of God, as God the Father is; in other words, Saint Joseph is the Image of God the Father because he is the real father of Christ and because he is our real father — as God the Father is our real father.

 In closing, let all Catholics consider the glory of Saint Joseph by considering this; that God the Father “Who formerly had said He would give His glory to no one, now, by an exceptional favour communicates, in a manner, to a mortal [namely, to Saint Joseph] that paternity which is the special glory of the Eternal Father,” that “special glory” being the possession of paternity over God the Son.
 For God the Father does not communicate this aspect of his paternity to any other father — be they natural father, priest, bishop, and even the Pope himself — nor did he communicate this privilege of His very paternity, His innascibility, to any of the nine choirs of Angels; the Almighty Father did not communicate this dignity of His to the Order of the Patriarchs — including Adam, — nor to the Sacerdotal Order, nor to the Order of the Prophets, and neither to the Order of the Apostles; neither did the God and Father of all communicate His paternity to Mary the Mother of God and the Queen of Angels and Saints, and not even to His Own Divine Son, Jesus Christ; this was the unique privilege of Saint Joseph — to be the Image of the Eternal Father.

 Hence, to be sure that others knew of this special glory of the Eternal Father that was communicated to Saint Joseph, God the Father through the Holy Spirit when forming Jesus His Son in the womb of Mary arranged Jesus’ genetic material so that everything about Jesus — from His physical features to His build and stature to His temperament — would resemble Saint Joseph, so that people might understand that Jesus really did proceed from Saint Joseph, as the same Son of God proceeds from the Eternal Father.
-Thus, let us say with the greatest josephologist of the past century Father Francis Lad Filas following Saint Thomas Aquinas and countless other theologians that Saint Joseph has a “certain infinite dignity” because of his unique privilege of being the Father of Jesus Christ — of being the very Image of God the Father.
+Thus, let us say with the greatest josephologist of the past century Father Francis Lad Filas following Saint Thomas Aquinas and countless other theologians that Saint Joseph has a “certain infinite dignity”because of his unique privilege of being the Father of Jesus Christ — of being the very Image of God the Father.
 For this is why the title of Image of God the Father so sublimely, so eminently, and so infinitely surpasses all of Joseph’s other titles of Putative Father, Legal Father, Foster Father, Virginal Father, and Spiritual Father — because Saint Joseph shares in the very infinite paternity of God the Father Himself.

 So let all Catholics think of infinity when they hear the title of Image of God the Father applied to Saint Joseph, and let them see in Saint Joseph the Eternal Father, because Joseph indeed has that highest participation in the infinite paternity of God the Eternal Father Himself, surpassing so supremely the certain dignity that Adam possessed in being father to the human race with the certain infinite dignity of being the very Image of God the Father.
 Thus, as this Year of Saint Joseph comes to a close on December 8, 2021- the Solemnity of the Immaculate Conception of Mary – let this year of Saint Joseph not be the end to our memory of the greatness of this most holy man and true father who is so forgotten, and has been so forgotten for centuries in the Church’s History; rather, let the memory of the greatness, of the infinite dignity of Saint Joseph live on in the minds of Catholics from the Year of Saint Joseph and onward into eternity.
 For Saint Joseph truly was, is, and always will be the Image of God the Father, not only for Jesus Christ the Son of God, but even for us his children — for all eternity.